Updated for 2019!!

 2. Make Sure Service Is Available Where You Live

-When I read appliance horror stories online, I see that it is often the result of "terrible service."
+When you read appliance horror stories online, you can tell that it is often the result of "terrible service."
 With induction especially, which is the newest and least familiar cooking technology in the American market, many service people don't know a lot about repairs.
 If you buy online without checking that there are reputable, knowledgeable service technicians in your area, you could find yourself in a bad situation.

 You'd be surprised how often there isn't service available.
 Even for major brands--premium brands!--if you live in a rural area, there may not be qualified service people available.